British Standard Whitworth: Comparison with other standards

 The British Standard Fine (BSF) standard has the same thread angle as the BSW, but has a finer thread pitch and smaller thread depth.
 This is more like the modern "mechanical" screw and was used for fine machinery and for steel bolts.

 The British Standard Cycle (BSC) standard which replaced the Cycle Engineers' Institute (CEI) standard was used on British bicycles and motorcycles.
 It uses a thread angle of 60° compared to the Whitworth 55° and very fine thread pitches.

 The British Association screw thread (BA) standard is sometimes classed with the Whitworth standard fasteners because it is often found in the same machinery as the Whitworth standard.
 However it is actually a metric based standard that uses a 47.5° thread angle and has its own set of head sizes.
 BA threads have diameters of 6 mm (0BA) and smaller, and were and still are particularly used in precision machinery.

 The Whitworth 55° angle remains commonly used today worldwide in form of the 15 British standard pipe threads defined in ISO 7, which are commonly used in water supply, cooling, pneumatics, and hydraulic systems.
 These threads are designated by a number between 1/16 and 6 that originates from the nominal internal diameter (i/d) in inches of a steel pipe for which these threads were designed.
 These pipe thread designations do not refer to any thread diameter.

 Other threads that used the Whitworth 55° angle include Brass Threads, British Standard Conduit (BSCon), Model Engineers' (ME), and British Standard Copper (BSCopper).

 Current usage

 The widely used (except in the US) British Standard Pipe thread, as defined by the ISO 228 standard (formerly BS-2779), uses Whitworth standard thread form.
 Even in the United States, personal computer liquid cooling components use the G1/4 thread from this series.

-The Leica Thread-Mount used on rangefinder cameras and on many enlarging lenses is 1 17/32 in by 26 turns-per-inch Whitworth, an artifact of this having been developed by a German company specializing in microscopes and thus equipped with tooling capable of handling threads in inches and in Whitworth.
+The Leica Thread-Mount used on rangefinder cameras and on many enlarging lenses is 39 mm by 26 turns-per-inch Whitworth, an artifact of this having been developed by a German company specializing in microscopes and thus equipped with tooling capable of handling threads in inches and in Whitworth.

 The 5/32 in Whitworth threads have been the standard Meccano thread for many years and it is still the thread in use by the French Meccano Company.

 Fixings for garden gates traditionally used Whitworth carriage bolts, and these are still the standard supplied in UK and Australia.